rockstor/rockon-registry/README.md

 ```
 Above 4 steps help you setup your local environment.
 If you are familiar with git and use an IDE like Eclipse, you can achieve the same outcome in a different way.
 Here, we listed the simple terminal way of setting it up.

-## Steps to Contribute a Rock-on with a pull request
+## Steps to Contribute a Rock-on with a Pull Request

 Rebase your master branch before making your own changes.
 ```